MentorEmbedded/meta-sourcery/README.md

 Optional Functionality
 ----------------------

-- If the user chooses to, they may optionally decide to rebuild the Sourcery G++ eglibc from source, if they have downloaded the corresponding source archive from Mentor Graphics.
+- If the user chooses to, they may optionally decide to rebuild the Sourcery G++ glibc from source, if they have downloaded the corresponding source archive from Mentor Graphics.
 To so, set `TCMODE = "external-sourcery-rebuild-libc"`, rather than relying on the default value of `external-sourcery`.
 After setting TCMODE appropriately, you